 The crisp, autumnal breeze in 2004 did more than stir colorful leaves on our city’s streets.
 The gentle wind ushered in a revolutionary concept onto Hartford’s media-filled landscape: The Hartford Guardian.

 Sixteen years ago, the Connecticut Alliance for Better Communities, a 501 c 3 nonprofit organization, gave birth to The Hartford Guardian to fulfill a mission: report and write relevant news and deliver pithy, in-depth analyses on issues that impact Hartford’s neighborhoods.
 Also, The Hartford Guardian set out to unify neighboring factions by sharing quality and in-depth news from each of the city’s 17 neighborhoods with one goal: Hartford will truly be one city, one people.

 It was a lofty goal then.
 It’s a lofty goal now.
-But we believe this goal can be achieved if we approach it the right way with the right people.
+But we believe this goal can be achieved if we approach it in the right way with the right people.

 The recipe for our existence is quite simple: your support from subscriptions, monetary donations, and voluntary service.
-So we ask our readers who support The Hartford Guardian to go to our website at www.thehartfordguardian.com and subscribe to our newsletter, give a tax-deductible contribution, or volunteer your professional services.
+So we ask our readers who support The Hartford Guardian to go to our website at www.thehartfordguardian.com and subscribe to our newsfeed, give a tax-deductible contribution, or volunteer your professional services.

 In the meanwhile, keep enjoying or four-day a week postings online.
 And look for us in spring 2020 with a new face and a revived passion for our mission.

-Ann-Marie Adams, Ph.D., Founder & CEO
+Ann-Marie Adams, Ph.D., President & CEO